 - On the eastern side, the plains are bordered by Purvanchal hills.

-- Average elevation is about 200 m above mean sea level
+- Average elevation of the Northern plains of India is about 200 m above mean sea level.

 - The rivers which were previously flowing into Tethys sea deposited huge amount of sediments in the Tethys Geosyncline.

 - Himalayas are formed out of these sediments which were uplifted, folded and compressed due to northern movement of Indian Plate.

 - Northern movement of Indian Plate also created a trough to the south of Himalayas.

 - During the initial stages of upliftment of sediments, the already existing rivers changed their course several times